Financial decision making is a vital management skill because it drives performance and allows a business to take calculated risks and grow.

 Accounting data and financial statements provide key inputs to your managers regarding the current and expected financial performance.
 Without this information, the managers can’t analyze various options and make decisions that prove beneficial to the organization.

-These decisions not only keep the organization’s financial health intact, but also play a vital role in helping it build long-term sustainable relationships with stakeholders, investors, clients and your workforce.
+These decisions not only keep the organization’s financial health intact but also play a vital role in helping it build long-term sustainable relationships with stakeholders, investors, clients and your workforce.

 Understanding data better

 Standalone, any financial statement such as a balance sheet, profit and loss statement or cash flow statement may not show us a clear picture.
-However, when you produce them in a dedicated financial data analytics solution you can dive deeper and conduct vertical and horizontal analysis, you can observe the liquidity position, spot any red flags, and respond to the future challenges confidently.
+However, when you produce them in a dedicated financial data analytics solution you can dive deeper and conduct vertical and horizontal analysis, you can observe the liquidity position, spot any red flags, and respond to future challenges confidently.

 Previously, managers would analyze the financial statements at month end, however, technology has enabled people to adopt modern financial reporting and visualize data at any time.